Symphony No. 4 (Prokofiev): Analysis

-Andante - Allegro eroico
+I. Andante – Allegro eroico

 In this revised first movement, the augmentation of the original material doubles the length of the movement.
 The orchestration of this movement is also thicker than the original, and more closely resembles the orchestration of Prokofiev's Fifth and Sixth.
 The combination of a heavier use of brass and the use of piano and harp adds a unique timbre to the piece, further distancing it from the original neoclassical idiom.
 The different sections are not as clearly identified by tempi as is the original symphony.
 In the introduction a new theme is added (ex.5) that precedes the original first theme.

 Apart from this new theme, the introduction is essentially the same.
 The main difference in this revision is the heavily expanded development section.
 Prokofiev expands the sound palette with string Tremolos and dissonant chords in the brass.
 This movement also includes many more key changes and expands the machine-like ostinati from the first version.
 Prokofiev also utilizes more transitional material before introducing and underscoring the new subjects.

+II.
 Andante tranquillo

 To fit the larger scale of a socialist realist symphony, the second movement's revision basically doubles its length.
 It is extended primarily by repeating many thematic statements that only appeared once in Opus 47.